StreisandEffect/streisand/README.md

 1. Clone the Streisand repository and enter the directory.

        git clone https://github.com/jlund/streisand.git && cd streisand

+   Or clone from the external mirror if GitHub is blocked.

+       git clone https://area51.threeletter.agency/mirrors/streisand.git && cd streisand
 2. Execute the Streisand script.

        ./streisand